SrishtiD/COMPAS-Recidivism-Analysis/README.md

 # COMPAS-Recidivism-Analysis
-Analysis of COMPAS algorithm fairness using R with focus on racial bias detection in recidivism predictions
+Master's Project (Data Science) - Analysis of COMPAS algorithm fairness using R with focus on racial bias detection in recidivism predictions

 # COMPAS Algorithm Fairness Analysis